AnikHasibul/WAF-Bypassing-Deface/README.md

 the usage is below!
 # Usage:
 Firstly, upload your deface page(let it's name is hacked.html)<br>
-Secondly, upload the a.php and don't upload b.php file<br>
+Secondly, upload the deface.php<br>
-Thirdly, open the a.php file in the server<br>
-Fourthly, copy the texts from the text box in a.php and paste it in the source file of b.php.
-Now upload and run the b.php in server and you are done!<br>
-Finally, open b.php(before you run it, change the required info as per given instruction both in here and the b.php file itself!) respectively.<br>
+Finally, visit/open the deface.php in your browser <br>
+Enter the name of your previously uploaded deface page (eg: hacked.html)<br>
 Done!<br>
 If any problem arises, Issues tab is available!
 # N.B:
-This will work only when php code is executed in the server(both windows and linux) and also there is permission to upload files in the public_html dir!
+This will work only when php code is executed in the server(both windows and linux) and also there is permission to upload files in the document root!
 The concept is simply using the copy function of php to copy deface page from sub directory to the main directory!